-CULTURAL TRANSLATIONS offers a wide range of professional services including consulting, seminars, keynote speeches, expert witness testimony and editorial commentary in a variety of areas, among them: International affairs, US Latinos, Latin America and the Caribbean, cross-cultural communications, diversity, and education.
+CULTURAL TRANSLATIONS offers a wide range of professional services including consulting, editorial commentary, seminars, keynote speeches, and expert witness testimony in a variety of areas, among them: International affairs, US Latinos, Latin America and the Caribbean, cross-cultural communications, diversity, and education.

 Since 2006, CULTURAL TRANSLATIONS has served the needs of clients seeking a better understanding and successful interactions with Latinos/Hispanics and Latin America.

 Our services are result-oriented, practical, and tailored to meet the specific needs of businesses, non-profit organizations, government agencies, law firms, publishers, and educational institutions.

 We provide these services with utmost integrity, the highest level of professionalism, and a commitment to complete client satisfaction.

 Dr. Luis Martínez-Fernández is a council member of GLG, a membership organization of leading experts providing business decision-makers with insights to create better, more informed outcomes.

 Dr. Luis Martínez-Fernández is an experienced and acclaimed public speaker, whose multimedia presentations and keynote speeches combine intellectual substance and accessibility, as well as depth and an engaging style of delivery.

 He has spoken before a wide range of audiences, from business executives to cruise ship passengers to jurors in courtrooms to college student audiences.

 His public speaking engagements cover a variety of topics on the history, culture, and politics of Latin America, Cuba and Puerto Rico; Hispanics/Latinos in the United States; and various aspects of education as well as contemporary social, cultural, and political subjects such as Latino voting patterns, workplace diversification, and intercultural communication.

 Dr. Martínez-Fernández serves as media resource in his fields of expertise.

 He has contributed to numerous media, among them: Time, the New York Times, Washington Post, Wall Street Journal, L A Times, Miami Herald, Orlando Sentinel, London Financial Times, CNN, MSNBC, NPR, PBS, AP, BBC, Reuters, and the national news wire services of Spain, France, Mexico, and Germany.